Android recovery mode

 Android recovery mode is a mode of Android used for installing updates and wiping data.
 It consists of a Linux kernel with ramdisk on a separate partition from the main Android system.

 Recovery mode can be useful when a phone is stuck in a bootloop or when it has been infected with malware.

+In 2026, Samsung removed a significant number of features from their recovery mode menu.

 Enablement

 The way of entering recovery is different for every vendor.